ShegunIfabi/DSA-Documentation/README.md

 # DSA-Documentation
 This is where I started my Portfolio building during my Data Analysis journey with The Incubator Hub

-I learned a number of things such as : Ms Excel, SQL, now my Portfolio Building and after that we shall deal with Power Bi where we'll study PowerQuery, Dax calculation, Modeling and Visualization.
+I learned several things, including MS Excel, SQL, and portfolio building.
+Next, we'll deal with Power BI, where we'll study PowerQuery, DAX calculations, Modeling, and Visualization.
 It is going to be a great time.

-## Project Topic : E commerce Sales Analysis

-### Project overview
+We had numerous case study projects to gain more insight and clarity.
+With this knowledge, I will be able to start as an Intern and finish by being a Proficient Data Analyst.